terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

  .. note:: **Implementation of Repository**

+   The implementation method of (5) & (6)  are different by the O/R Mapper to be used.

+   * When using the MyBatis3, implementation are necessary at the Java(Service) and SQL mapping file.
-    When the method of Repository interface of Spring Data JPA is used, the processes (5) and (6) are carried out automatically using Spring Data JPA functionality.
+   * When using Spring Data JPA, implementation are unnecessary because above processes carried out automatically by the Spring Data JPA functionality.

+   For implementation example refer to:

+   * :doc:`DataAccessMyBatis3`
+   * :doc:`DataAccessJpa`

 |